dchen327/pingmote/README.md

 Running `python3 pingmote.py` will bring up the emote picker, closing when you pick an image.

 I recommend binding this python command to a global keyboard shortcut (in GNOME: keyboard shortcuts > custom shortcuts > `python3 /abs/path/to/pingmote.py`)

+In Windows, this can be done with AutoHotKey, and on Mac there's probably something that'll work too (maybe Automator?)
 # Demo
 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/37674516/107125905-81540c80-687a-11eb-9def-b4e51f2b9d32.gif)